flipt-io/flipt-client-sdks/flipt-client-react/README.md

 There are two ways to use the Flipt React SDK.

-1. Use the `useFliptContext` hook in a functional component that is wrapped in a `FliptProvider`.
+1. Use the `useFliptBoolean` hook for boolean evaluation in a functional component that is wrapped in a `FliptProvider`.
-2. Use the `useFliptClient` hook in a functional component that is **not** wrapped in a `FliptProvider`.
+2. Use the `useFliptVariant` hook for variant evaluation in a functional component that is wrapped in a `FliptProvider`.
+3. Use the `useFliptSelector` hook for custom evaluation in a functional component that is wrapped in a `FliptProvider`.

 ### FliptProvider